ICE HALL, HELSINKI

 PICTURES BY MARKO SYRJÄLÄ

 The concert was divided into two separate sections.
-The first, Act 1, was a kind of “Best of” set where the band performed mixed songs from their various albums.
+The first section, Act 1, was a kind of “Best of” set where the band performed mixed songs from their various albums.
 “The Dark Eternal Night” opened the show, followed by “Bigger Picture” and “Hell’s Kitchen.”
-It was great that band had decided to play not only the obvious hits but also songs what they have played only rarely if never before.
-The latest Dream Theater album THE ASTONISHING was present with two tracks.
+It was great that the band had decided to play the obvious hits and songs that they have played only rarely, if never before.
+The latest Dream Theater album, THE ASTONISHING, was present with two tracks.
 To be honest, I was happy that this tour is not based on the new album.
 It’s just my opinion, but I think that the album is a gigantic monster, and it’s tough to adapt as a whole.
 But two tracks off from the album worked fine.
 Sometimes less is more.

-When I’m thinking about the whole back catalog of the band, there are few albums which are simply better than the other ones.
+When I’m thinking about the whole back catalog of the band, few albums are better than the other ones.
 My personal Dream Theater favorite releases are METROPOLIS PT.
 2 and TRAIN OF THOUGHT.
-Unfortunately, the set didn’t include any songs from the first mentioned album, but the latter was present with “As I Am.”
-The track was the heaviest song on the set, but it was also the definite highlight of the show.
+Unfortunately, the set didn’t include any songs from the first-mentioned album, but the latter was present with “As I Am.”
+The track was the heaviest song on the set, but it was also the show’s definite highlight.
 Surprisingly another highlight was the instrumental “Portrait of Tracy,” performed by bassist John Myung.

-The concert is advertised as a special event because of Dream Theater’s purpose was to play the entire classic IMAGES AND WORDS album that catapulted the band into the level of the neverending success.
-Back in the day the promo video by “Pull Me Under” being on the rotation of MTV indeed used to draw more and more attention from the metal audience to the progressive approach of this New York outfit.
+The concert is advertised as a special event because Dream Theater’s purpose was to play the entire classic IMAGES AND WORDS album that catapulted the band into the level of neverending success.
+Back in the day, the promo video by “Pull Me Under” being on the rotation of MTV indeed drew more and more attention from the metal audience to the progressive approach of this New York outfit.

 The frontman James LaBrie recalled the recording process of IMAGES AND WORDS by telling a lot of previously untold stories.
-As well he recalled when Dream Theater made the first visit to Finland by playing at the Tavastia club in with Fates Warning.
+He also recalled when Dream Theater made the first visit to Finland by playing at the Tavastia club with Fates Warning.
 But as for LaBrie’s voice, well, to tell the truth, he isn’t 30 years old anymore.
-He has reached the status of the middle-aged man being at the 50’s so it wasn’t a surprise to hear the changes in his tune.
-Of course Labrie’s voice rises different types of opinions and responds, but to be honest, his voice occasionally sounded out of tune through the set.
-Instead, the current drummer Mike Mangini is amazing and a tremendously phenomenal drummer with the style of his own.
-Whereas guitar wizard John Petrucci and Myung mostly concentrated on playing their instruments.
+He has reached the middle-aged man’s status in the ’50s, so it wasn’t a surprise to hear the changes in his tune.
+Of course, Labrie’s voice raises different types of opinions and responses, but to be honest, his voice occasionally sounded out of tune through the set.
+Instead, the current drummer Mike Mangini is amazing and a tremendously phenomenal drummer with his own style.
+Whereas guitar wizard John Petrucci and Myung mainly concentrated on playing their instruments.

-However, Dream Theater got definitely into the heavier direction on several albums after IMAGES AND WORDS.
+However, Dream Theater definitely got into the heavier direction on several albums after IMAGES AND WORDS.
 If Dream Theater had continued playing in that approach, it would have led them more and more into the softer and even melodic approach.
-The album is very and listener friendly and stable album with catchy riffs and amazing keyboard work by Kevin Moore.
-Hopefully, this is going to be a once-in-lifetime tour, and Dream Theater won’t touch the record this way ever again.
+The album is very listener-friendly with catchy riffs and amazing keyboard work by Kevin Moore.
+Hopefully, this will be a once-in-lifetime tour, and Dream Theater won’t touch the record this way ever again.

 After a concert of almost three hours, Dream Theater left the stage with style.
-It is easy to be short about the negative things of this show: not much, except LaBrie’s slight vocal problems and perhaps the whole band’s minimal interaction with the audience, which could have bothered people who were not that familiar with the band or IMAGES AND WORDS before.
+It is easy to be short about this show’s negative things: not much, except LaBrie’s slight vocal problems and perhaps the whole band’s minimal interaction with the audience, which could have bothered people who were not that familiar with the band or IMAGES AND WORDS before.
 About the positive things, there’s much more to say.
-The live performance of the album turned out to be as exciting and dramatic as the album originally is.
-The other stuff was powerful as well, and especially the “A Change of Seasons” saga was something that you don’t hear played live too often.
-This review is good to finish by saying that this was a brilliant performance and one of the most intensive concerts for a long time.
+The album’s live performance turned out to be as exciting and dramatic as the album originally is.
+The other stuff was powerful, and especially the “A Change of Seasons” saga was something that you don’t hear played live too often.
+This review is reasonable to finish by saying that this was a brilliant performance and one of the most intensive concerts for a long time.